Volt Belgium

 Volt Belgium (short name: Volt, Volt België, Volt Belgique, Volt Belgien) is a political party in Belgium.
 It is part of the pan-European party Volt Europa.

+Policies

+As part of the pan-European movement Volt Europa, the party aims to solve current challenges and issues such as climate change, migration and unemployment through closer European cooperation.
+The party advocates for citizen participation and more transparency in politics.
+The programme focuses on democratic reforms, climate change and the creation of healthy ecosystems, the strengthening of social and labour rights and the consolidation of the EU in both economic and foreign policy terms.

+European policy

+The party aims to create a federal, united Europe.
+To do this, the party wants to strengthen the European Parliament and a European government and a European Prime Minister.

+Defence policy

+In order to increase the efficiency of defence procurement, the party is striving for closer cooperation and joint procurement in the European Union.

+Transparency

+The party is in favour of measures to increase the transparency of political processes.
+In particular, it favours publicly available data.
+It also calls for more commitment to fighting corruption and measures to regulate lobbying activities.
+It also proposes warning systems and infringement procedures to combat violations of fundamental freedoms.

+Immigration and asylum policy

+Volt is in favour of a reform of immigration policy with a focus on integration that ensures "humane treatment.

 History

 Volt has been active in Belgium since 2017 and was officially founded as a party on 28 July 2018.
-It was the first national section to participate in the elections.
+The then 19-year-old Arno Sterck was elected chairman.
+It was the first national section of the paneuropean movement to participate in an election.
 In April 2022, the party elected the German-French Johanna Dirlewanger-Lücke and the German-Italian Carlo Giovanni Giudiceneue as new party leaders.

+At its election congress in October 2023, the party chose Sophie in 't Veld for the Dutch-speaking electoral body and Suzana Carp for the French-speaking electoral body as its top candidates.

+In April 2024, a previously independent councillor from Lebbeke joined the party, giving Volt its first mandate in Belgium.

 Elections

+2019

 The party participated in the 2018 municipal elections in Ixelles (0,58 %) and Etterbeek (1,58 %), and on a list with the local Pirate Party in Antwerp.

 In the 2019 European Parliament election, Volt only participated in the Dutch-language electoral college and received 0.48% of the vote.

 In the 2019 Belgian parliamentary election, Volt participated in the Antwerp constituency and received 1669 votes, representing 0.14 % of the vote in the constituency and 0.02 % of the vote nationally.